Williamzcy0929/PaperEval/Crawler/README.md

    OUTPUT_FILE = "output.json"                    # change this to the output file name
    ERROR_FILE = "errors.json"                     # change this to the error file name
    ```
+4. **Checkpoint / Resume**: By default, the crawler reads/writes a JSON file (e.g. `output.json`) and checks which papers have been completed.
+If it’s stopped midway, it can restart without duplicating entries or re-processing the same papers.

 ## Step-by-Step Setup Instructions